- Return flights to Maldives

 Multiple dining options

-- Package includes a 10% discount on accommodation rates
+- Package includes a 15% discount on accommodation and a complimentary upgrade to full board basis

 WELCOME TO MALDIVES